donejs/donejs/docs/features.md

 DoneJS generators help you kickstart new projects and components.
 They'll save you time, eliminating boilerplate by scaffolding a working project, component, or module.

 Generator templates set up many of the best practices and features discussed in the rest of this page, without you even realizing it.

-You spend less time setting up your app, and more time [smashing cars at your local demolition derby](https://youtu.be/8GAKXeuRaDQ?t=790).

 #### How it works